Chronicle of the 20th Century: United Kingdom

 The first British edition was published by Longman in 1988.
 It weighed 11 pounds, came in a box with a carrying-handle, and numbered 1,376 pages.
 Bob Woffinden commented in The Listener that it was "the first coffee table book seriously to threaten the well-being of coffee-tables".
 It was fact-checked by the staff of Reader's Digest, within whose offices the editorial team worked.
 The publishers sold their entire print run within one month, necessitating an immediate reprint and two more in 1989.

 Contributor Denis Pitts described the production of the book for Punch in 1988, saying that due to the news format, the editor Derrik Mercer had selected former foreign correspondents and Fleet Street reporters to do the work from packets of old news reports that arrived by post.
-The work proceeded chronologically with team members working on different areas, such as the arts or politics, and governed by a rigid line-count in order to make the content fit the space allocated for that month.
+The work proceeded chronologically with team members working on different areas, such as the arts or politics, and governed by a rigid line-count to make the content fit the space allocated for that month.
 Pitts was so engaged by the task that when he reached the Second World War he endeavoured to live off the 1943 food ration for a week but ate it all in one day and still felt hungry.
 Later, he found himself re-working his own reports for the book.

 Jonathan Meades reviewed the book for The Times in 1988 in a piece titled "News ain't history", describing it as a "part-work" with a "gimmick of magisterial simplicity" that the parts were published simultaneously and bound into one volume, thus removing the tedious wait for each part to be issued.
 Meades noted Bodo Harenberg's description of it as "television on paper", and Derrik Mercer's claim that the book was as exciting as the television news bulletin, but thought that the news format was incompatible with Mercer's ambition to give the reader "the high ground of hindsight".

 Daniel Johnson, also in The Times, appreciated how the format of the book reminded the reader of unlikely juxtapositions and noted that the franchise now included the Chronicle of Britain and the Chronicle of America.
 A second British edition was published by Dorling Kindersley in 1995 in 1,488 pages, and a CD-ROM version in 1997.